anaufal1/IF184401_DAA-F-_Q2_05111740000138_Naufal_05111740000141_Aurelia_05111740007007_Ismail/README.md

 ```
 In this part of code, is the proses of arranging numbers which is player entered.
 (Classic UI).
 And also for addressing states which will be used for algorithm
+If the current process already the goal state, it means the puzzle is solved and the program will exit.
 </br></br>
 ```
 def ask_number():